-You can also press on the cut pieces with your index finger to make it look like little cosy pillows.
+You can also press on the cut pieces with your index finger to make them look like little cozy pillows.

 When you do this helps in two ways: It makes the dumpling a little thinner, as it makes little depressions and ridges that can catch the sauce better.

 Before you boil the gnocchi, add olive oil to the water to prevent them from sticking together.

 Using a metal spatula, carefully pick up a few gnocchi at a time and drop them into the water.
 You can increase the heat to a rolling boil and cook the gnocchi until they float, then remove them gently with a large slotted skimmer or spoon.